IDSIA/sacred/README.rst

 Update pyptest version
 ++++++++++++++++++++++

-In the following files the pytest version needs to be changed:
+If you update or change the pytest version, the following files need to be changed:

 - ``dev-requirements.txt``
 - ``tox.ini``